Nacho Cheese Sauce

 - Salt to taste

-Melt the butter in a small sauce pan over medium heat and add the onion and garlic and cook until the onion is soft and translucent but not browned.
+- Melt the butter in a small sauce pan over medium heat and add the onion,garlic and jalepeno and cook until the onion is soft and translucent but not browned.

-Add the tomatoes and cook for two minutes stirring and using your wooden soon to help mash the tomato and help it soften
+- Add the tomatoes and cook for two minutes stirring and using your wooden spoon to help mash the tomato and help it soften

-Stir in the chilies and spices and stir continuously until cheese is melted and becomes a silky sauce, and then taste and season with salt to taste.
+- Stir in the chilies and spices and stir continuously until cheese is melted and becomes a silky sauce, and then taste and season with salt to taste.
+This take 5 - 10 min.